-"The road up White Rock Canyon (accessed via the Soldier Meadow ranch) was horrible.
-It is nice at first but gets rougher and rockier as you head up the cayon.
+"The road up White Rock Canyon (accessed via the Soldier Meadow ranch) was pretty rocky and rough in spots.
+It is nice at first but gets rougher and rockier as you head up the canyon.
 You do have to access it from the Soldier Meadow ranch and it is best to stop there and ask for permission and directions should you even contemplate going this way.
 From the ranch to the drop down to Paiute Windmill, you are looking at about 9 miles.
-The section of road that is called a shelf road, drops down to Paiute Windmill and there is one spot that could be potentially fatal if you make a driving mistake where some of the road has fallen away.
-I'd never do that again.
-Then the road past Chipmunk Spring is miserable and tested our vehicles to their limits.
+The section of road (a shelf road) that drops down to Paiute Windmill has one spot that could be potentially disastrous if you make a driving mistake where some of the road has fallen away.
+I breathed a huge sigh of relief when I reached the bottom and joined Ken at the windmill.
+The drive back up that section was even less fun so be forewarned and it might serve you well if you walk down some of the road first and survey the situation.
+Then make a decision as to whether you are willing to drive it.
+From the Windmill, you want the road that heads toward Chipmunk Spring.
+Then the road past Chipmunk Spring is pretty miserable as well.
+Rocky, rutted and nasty in places, it will make you glad to have a 2nd vehicle if possible.
 It is another 7 miles from the Windmill to where we parked and hiked from for a distance of about 16 or 17 miles from the ranch.

 I don't have any pictures of the White Rock Canyon road or the road that extends beyond the Piute Windmill because I was too busy paying attention to my driving and what the road was throwing at me.
 Once again, I do not recommend this way to access the mountain.
-It would be better to hike from the mouth of Copper Canyon or do it the way Brad Boester or John Vitz did.
+It worked for us but if we had it to do over again, we'd probably hike from the mouth of Copper Canyon or do it the way Brad Boester or John Vitz did.

 If you would like a meal, you can check in at the ranch and see if they can accomodate you.
 They did accomodate the two of us and the meals were excellent.